whelan-low/tp/docs/UserGuide.md

 Format: `/list_students`

 Expected output:
 The command will display the list of all students along with their student information.
-If there are no existing students, the command will return a message indicating that there are no students currently.
+If there are no matching students, a message will display indicating no students listed.

+---
+### Sort all students: `sort_students`

+Sorts the list of students by specified parameter

+Format: `/sort_students by/BY`

+- Available parameters include: `name`, `id`, `email`
+- Only one parameter can be used per command call
+- Students' contacts are sorted in lexicographical order.

+Expected output:
+The command will display the list of all students, sorted by the specified parameter, in lexicographical order.

+Examples:
+- `/sort_student by/name`
+- `/sort_student by/email`

 ---
 ### Allocating students to tutorial teams : `allocate_team`

 Allocates a student to an existing tutorial team within a tutorial class.